ibm-cloud-docs/satellite/responsibilities.md

 |{{site.data.keyword.satelliteshort}} Configuration| <ul><li>Provide a highly available configuration management service that you can use to manage the deployment of Kubernetes resources across clusters that are registered with the location.</li><li>Provide a suite of API, CLI, and UI tools to initiate operational activities, such as to create and delete configurations.</li><li>Provide a `kubectl` command that users can run in an {{site.data.keyword.openshiftshort}} cluster to register the cluster to {{site.data.keyword.satelliteshort}} Configuration.</li><li>Provide the ability to create Kubernetes resource configurations, upload new versions, and subscribe a subset of cluster to a version, including to a previous version.</li><li>Store app configuration files in a highly available, back-end data store (`etcd`).</li><li>Automatically forward configuration events to your {{site.data.keyword.at_full_notm}} instance.</li></ul> | <ul><li>Use the provided tools to upload your Kubernetes configuration file content as versions in the configuration and to subscribe your clusters to the configuration.
 You are responsible for any applications that run in your clusters.</li></ul> |
 |{{site.data.keyword.satelliteshort}} Link | <ul><li>Set up the {{site.data.keyword.satelliteshort}} link connector in the {{site.data.keyword.satelliteshort}} location to connect the control plane worker nodes to the control plane master.</li><li>Provide a suite of API, CLI, and UI tools to allow connections between your {{site.data.keyword.satelliteshort}} location and {{site.data.keyword.cloud_notm}} or any publicly accessible endpoint.</li><li>Provide the ability to enable and disable connections between your location and an endpoint.</li><li>Automatically collect incoming and outgoing network traffic for an endpoint.</li><li>Provide a dashboard to review endpoint metrics, and automatically send endpoint logs to your {{site.data.keyword.la_full_notm}} instance.</li><li>Automatically forward link events to your {{site.data.keyword.at_full_notm}} instance.</li></ul> | <ul><li>Use the provided tools to create and manage {{site.data.keyword.satelliteshort}} location endpoints.</li><li>Ensure that the {{site.data.keyword.satelliteshort}} link connector in the {{site.data.keyword.satelliteshort}} control plane is enabled to allow network traffic between your location and endpoints outside your location.</li><li>Enable all connections that are required to successfully run the apps in your location and debug any connection issues for your endpoints.</li></ul> |
 | {{site.data.keyword.satelliteshort}}-enabled services | <ul><li>Provide the ability to deploy a select group of {{site.data.keyword.cloud_notm}} services such as {{site.data.keyword.openshiftshort}} clusters to a {{site.data.keyword.satelliteshort}} location.</li><li>Review each service's documentation for additional responsibilities that IBM maintains.</li></ul> | <ul><li>Use the provided tools to set up additional services as needed.</li><li>Provide enough hosts for the services to use as compute capacity, per the service documentation.</li><li>Review each service's documentation for additional responsibilities that you fulfill when you use these services.</li></ul> |
 {: caption="Table 1.
-Responsibilities for incident and operations" caption-side="top"}
+Responsibilities for incident and operations." caption-side="top"}
 {: summary="The rows are read from left to right.
 The first column describes the task that a party might have responsibility for.
 The second column describes {{site.data.keyword.IBM_notm}} responsibilities for that task.
 The third column describes your responsibilities as the customer for that task."}

 <br />